JuliaVictory/Personal-Health-App/README.md

 Besides collecting information for further analysis, the personal feedback also creates valuable insight for the user and based on her final score, she will receive a list of doctors in the canton she lives in.
 The diagrams shown at the end gives the user a quick insight into the survey and provides her with an overview about the most relevant statistics.

-Preparation:
- - s

 Roadmap:
- 1. #start_app.py:# general code that imports the functionalities written in other files
+ 1. __start_app.py:__ general code that imports the functionalities written in other files
- 2. quarify is being installed automatically (if it does not exist) --> # squarify is necessary for creating a treemap diagram
+ 2. import_modules.py: squarify is being installed automatically (if it does not exist) (squarify is necessary for creating a treemap diagram)
  3. read_data.py: reads the data from external website + internal csv file
  4. survey.py: performs the survey + gives the final score
  5. results.py: stores the final score to a csv + creates diagrams